shivprajapat/html-event-website/readme.md

-# Multiple Pages Website using Html Css Javascript & Bootstrap 5 | Responsive
+# Event Website Using Html Css & Javascript | Fully Responsive

 ## <a href=""> LIVE DEMO</a>